KeisukeMiyamoto1324/openframe/README.md

 # OpenFrame

-OpenFrame is a **pure Python** video editing toolkit that lets you blend text, images, video, and audio without ever leaving the language or spawning subprocesses.
-It is designed for fast exports (uses `av` with `ultrafast`/`zerolatency` presets) while keeping the API expressive and minimal so you can build timelines with a few dataclass-based objects.
+OpenFrame is a pure Python video editing toolkit that lets you blend text, images, video, and audio without ever leaving the language.
+It is designed for fast exports while keeping the API expressive and minimal so you can make videos very easily.

 ## Installation